 It’s a couple of years since my last collection of stories, Paradise & Elsewhere, was published and I’m very excited about its successor, The Two of Us, which Biblioasis are publishing in mid September.
-On the face of it, the two books are very different – Paradise & Elsewhere is in the fabulist tradition and features characters who do things such as changing into birds, whereas The Two of Us is firmly in the realist camp and deals with more regular, twenty-first century happenings – but I have come to see how both of these books, and the next, are very much connected, part of the same exploration.
+On the face of it, the two books are very different – Paradise & Elsewhere is in the fabulist tradition and features characters who do things such as changing into birds, whereas The Two of Us is firmly in the realist camp and deals with more regular, twenty-first century happenings – but I have come to see how both of these books, and the next, are very much connected, and part of the same exploration.
 As many reviewers pointed out, the stories in Paradise & Elsewhere often concern an encounter between an existing community and an outsider of some kind: How do we treat the stranger at the gate, and how does that encounter change us?
 The stories in The Two of Us are preoccupied with the human need for connection, and focus on intense one-on-one relationships: mother and baby, husbands and wives, coach and athlete, mother and son, father and daughter, child and animal… Here’s how the jacket copy puts it:

-I have just finished the second draft of my next book, Dear Evelyn, which concerns one relationship, a marriage, far from perfect, that lasts for seventy years.
-Here, I’m looking at the detail of how one relationship works over time.
-Let’s see what comes next.
+My next book, Dear Evelyn, concerns one relationship, a marriage, far from perfect, that lasts for seventy years.

 http://focusonline.ca/node/1124 Kathy Page’s new collection of short stories explores the transformative power of one-to-one encounters.
 IN THE GLOBAL VILLAGE, our world has grown so big.
 Our care and concern is called on by people from around the planet, and we are mentally and emotionally stretched in endless different directions.
 Locally, too, as Focus showcases, there’s … Continue reading Stories of Intimacy: Amy Reiswig interviews Kathy Page for Focus Magazine